Packaging Waste: Materials, Disposal, and Environmental Impact

 • Void-fill materials like paper fill, foam, or air pillows enter separate streams.
 Clean paper can be recycled, while foam and air pillows often end up in landfills or designated store collection bins.

-Resource extraction impacts start at the point where feedstocks are taken from primary sources.
+Before a package reaches the shelf, its footprint begins with oil, fiber, glass, or metal feedstock.
 Extraction consumes energy and land during oil refining for plastics, pulping for paper fibers, and bauxite processing for aluminum, and each extraction stage produces upstream emissions that add to the total footprint.

 Manufacturing and transport impacts trace back to thermal processing, forming, printing, and distribution.
 These steps add CO2 through fuel use, create scrap that enters waste streams, and increase freight loads when packaging contains excess material or oversized formats that add unnecessary volume.